-15. In order to support a substantially transformed organisation and approach to regulation, we also need to ensure that we design and deploy our workforce effectively.
-We have begun that work - our 'people strategy' - with a view to ensuring that we continue to have a motivated and committed, workforce who share our commitment to professionalism and delivering services in the public interest.
+In order to support a substantially transformed organisation and approach to regulation, we also need to ensure that we design and deploy our workforce effectively.
+We have begun that work, through our People Strategy, with a view to ensuring that we continue to have a motivated and committed workforce, who share our commitment to professionalism and delivering services in the public interest.
 Significant progress will be made on this during 2019, and this will continue into 2020 and beyond.

-&lt;sup>1 This reduction in incoming concerns does not necessarily translate into a directly corresponding reduction in cases reaching a hearing, which is where costs are concentrated in the fitness to practise process.
+1This reduction in incoming concerns does not necessarily translate into a directly corresponding reduction in cases reaching a hearing, which is where costs are concentrated in the fitness to practise process.